suugbut/efcore-template/Readme.md

 ### Short Description

-This repo shows the "extreme" case in which entity model class, database context class, migration class, user-secrets data and migration startup each is put in a separate project.
+This repo shows an "extreme" case in which entity model class, database context class, migration class, user-secrets data and migration startup each is put in a separate project.